-This year we've some remarkable architectural feats, including the Japanese "Leaf House" and the five-storey Aussie designed cliff face home, but neither are as eye-catching as Amey Kandalgaonkar's 3D designed and rendered "House Inside A Rock."
+We’ve encountered some remarkable architectural feats, from the Japanese “Leaf House” to the five-storey Aussie designed cliff face home – but neither holds a candle to Amey Kandalgaonkar’s 3D designed and rendered “House Inside A Rock.”

 Inspired by the UNESCO world heritage listed tomb of Saudi Arabia’s Madain Saleh, Shanghai-based Kandalgaonkar has created a minimalistic rock-cut home using large slabs of concrete built into an existing rock face.
 Like many of Kandalgaonkar’s projects, the “House Inside A Rock” explores the subtractive method of construction with a contemporary take.